obiwanjacobi/Zlang/docs/compiler/meta.md

 a#bits      // 8
 a#min       // 0
 a#max       // 255
-a#ptr       // error! use .Ptr() on instances a#name      // 'a'
+a#name      // 'a'

 U8#size     // 1
 U8#bits     // 8
 U8#min      // 0
 U8#max      // 255
-U8#ptr      // error! not on this type
 U8#name     // 'U8'

 Bit<3>#size // 1